C Sharp syntax: switch statement

 The switch construct serves as a filter for different values.
 Each value leads to a "case".
-It is not allowed to fall through case sections and therefore the keyword break is typically used to end a case.
-An unconditional return in a case section can also be used to end a case.
-See also how goto statement can be used to fall through from one case to the next.
-Many cases may lead to the same code though.
-The default case handles all the other cases not handled by the construct.
+Falling through case sections is not allowed and therefore the keyword break is typically used to end a case.
+An unconditional return in a case section can also be used to end a case. goto statements can be used to fall through from one case to the next.
+The default case handles all cases not explicitly handled by the construct.